jerrylee1697/DragonBoatLineupSimulator/README.md

 Uses paddler data from an Excel spreadsheet and automatically sorts paddlers into simulated boat lineups.
 The results are outputted to a newly generated Excel spreadsheet.

+# Requirements:
+I used the Pandas package to help with importing files.
+I also installed XlsxWriter to write data to .xlsx files.

 # Programs:
 The program is written using Python.
 Two scripts are available for use - DefaultProgram.py and Program.py.